The Singles Network Ministries

 —Jennifer T., Lincoln, NE, Never-Married/Engaged, over 40

-—Bob L., Jacksonville, Fl, Widower, over 60
+—Bob L., Jacksonville, FL, Widower, over 60

 —Jacob M., Oklahoma City, OK, Never-married, Young Adult